outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 At my last company, I hired a team of 7 amazing engineers remotely in a pandemic without any of them writing one line of code and we had our most productive year ever in the company.
 I did this by having structured conversations with the applications around their experience and finding out what would make them happy at work and how they like to work.

 Instead of a coding test, we did a lightning talk style presentation for 10 minutes, with 20 mins for 2 of the engineers (of mixed gender/race, very important) to ask questions of the applicant and 15 mins for the applicant to ask them questions.
-The prep should take no more than an hour or two maximum and we had great feedback on how the applicants enjoyed getting to share their areas of interest with us.
+The prep applicants needed took no more than an hour or two and we had great feedback on how the applicants enjoyed getting to share their areas of interest with us.

 The list of requirements to pass was sent out clearly in advance of the task, such as:
 - 'Must be as close to 10 minutes as possible'